Alberta Highway 22: Overview

 Highway 22 is the longest and most significant north–south highway in south and central Alberta, aside from Highway 2.
 It serves as the main artery for the western areas of the Calgary–Edmonton Corridor and the Calgary Metropolitan Region.
-Having historically run though a lightly populated area – and being paralleled by the 4 lane, higher speed Highway 2 less than 100 kilometres east – Highway 22 did not initially see much traffic.
+Having historically run through a lightly populated area – and being paralleled by the 4 lane, higher speed Highway 2 less than 100 kilometres east – Highway 22 did not initially see much traffic.
 It was built as a 2 lane road with only a handful of passing lanes on its long length, and only a single interchange at Highway 1.
 Since the mid-1990s, the region west of Calgary has experienced rapid growth, creating heavy traffic on sections of Highway 22, particularly between Diamond Valley and Sundre.

 Southern Alberta

 Highway 22 begins as a two-lane rural highway in the Municipal District of Pincher Creek No. 9 near Lundbreck Falls at Highway 3, the Crowsnest Highway.
 It proceeds north across increasingly flatter terrain of the foothills, parallel to the Oldman River, and then crosses it before entering the Municipal District of Ranchland No. 66, there are no significant communities in this area.
 The highway winds to the east of the Black Heritage Rangeland Natural Area, intersecting Highway 520 which branches east to meet Highway 2 at Claresholm.
 Highway 22 continues north through scenic terrain to the Chain Lakes Reservoir, from which Highway 533 splits east to meet Highway 2 at Nanton.
 Farther north the highway continues through Longview, Diamond Valley (made up of the former twin towns of Black Diamond and Turner Valley), and Millarville.
 The highway then jogs west at a T intersection with Highway 22X.
 Approximately 30 km later, the road turns north again at a T intersection with Highway 66 and passes through a corner of Bragg Creek where there is a signal light.
 Highway 22 then cuts though a corner of the Tsuu T'ina 145 Reservation passing by the community of Redwood Meadows.
 Immediately after exiting the reservation Highway 22 reaches an important Roundabout junction at Highway 8, enters Rocky View County and then crosses the Elbow River.
 From there it heads north past an interchange at the Trans-Canada Highway (Highway 1) and reaches the Town of Cochrane which with a population over 30,000 is eligible for city status.